Table of Contents

 Bacon.
 Green bean mushroom soup casserole was Mom's contribution to any covered dish dinner and I loved it.
 So I had to learn how to cook that, starting with the green beans.
 Her green bean secret was bacon.
 She'd fry some up then cut it up in the iron skillet, leaving in the grease.
 Add the green beans, snapped not cut; cutting leaves the strings.
 Toss the beans in the hot grease till they turn dark green, add water, cover till tender.
 They made that casserole sing.
 I made that dish for decades.
 Always got rave reviews.
 It's the bacon.

 Butter.
-My Mom's buttermilk biscuits were the best anyone ever made and you can't prove otherwise.
+My mom's buttermilk biscuits were the best anyone ever made and you can't prove otherwise.
 Even the uncooked dough for her biscuits was intoxicatingly good, tangy and rich; I would beg for scraps as she punched out the round pads destined to become biscuits.
 Her secret, I learned, was all butter, no shortening or other lesser fat.
 I still go by that: there is no cooking fat but butter.
 Ya, ya, ghee, it's a pain in the butt and not as good.
 You can't improve on butter.
 Gloriously tender buttermilk biscuits dripping with more butter or holding a freshly cooked sausage patty spread with homemade blackberry jam became another signature dish of mine.
 Thank you Mom.

 Peach cobbler.
 Boy Scouts ushered in a whole new realm of cookery.
 My go-to campfire meal, which I also made at home when my dad had charcoal going, was the foil pouch: a piece of meat (cubed steak was my favorite) and some vegetables all sealed up carefully in foil and dropped in the coals.
 Here I learned that how you cut the vegetables was crucial: potatoes had to be cut mighty thin if I didn't want 'em crunchy.
 I'm still working on my knife skills.
 The other camping delicacy required a cooking pot, preferably cheap aluminum, soot-blackened and well dented.
 Campfire peach cobbler was one box Bisquick mixed with one can Hunt's peaches with syrup.
 The trick was to cook the gloppy mess until the middle was done but the outside wasn't burned, a trick no Boy Scout ever learned.
 But we ate it all anyway, burned and goopy alike.
 Heavenly.